ymcui/cmrc2018/README.md

 If you wish to use this data in your research, please cite:

 ```
-@article{cmrc2018-dataset,
-  title={A Span-Extraction Dataset for Chinese Machine Reading Comprehension},
+@InProceedings{cui-emnlp2019-cmrc2018,
-  author={Cui, Yiming and Liu, Ting and Xiao, Li and Chen, Zhipeng and Ma, Wentao and Che, Wanxiang and Wang, Shijin and Hu, Guoping},
+  author = 	"Cui, Yiming and Liu, Ting and Che, Wanxiang and Xiao, Li and Chen, Zhipeng and Ma, Wentao and Wang, Shijin and Hu, Guoping",
-  journal={arXiv preprint arXiv:1810.07366},
-  year={2018}
+  title = 	"A Span-Extraction Dataset for Chinese Machine Reading Comprehension",
+  booktitle = 	"Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing",
+  year = 	"2019",
+  publisher = 	"Association for Computational Linguistics"
 }

 ```
 ### International Standard Language Resource Number (ISLRN)
 ISLRN: 013-662-947-043-2